RHFieldProductManagement/packet-deployer/README.md

 # packet-deployer

-Deploy Field PM labs on Equinix Metal
+Creates a project with a baremetal instance and deploy Field PM labs on Equinix Metal

 ## Prerequisites